PaddlePaddle/Paddle/doc/design/block_execution.md

 - optimize pass: generate OpDesc and VarDesc for optimize operators

 Each pass will modify the global ProgramDesc.
+We will define a `Converter` to apply pass to ProgramDesc.
+ProgramDesc is the both input and output of `Converter`.

 ### Run-time analysis